 7. Improved safety and security

-With more people living in the home with different schedules, someone is generally home to watch out for the house and to make sure the home is not empty.
+With more people living in the home with different schedules security is better.
+Someone is generally home to watch out for the house and to make sure the home is not empty.
 An empty home is more attractive to would-be-burglars.